substack/intersect-great-circle/readme.md

 Each point is a 2-element array `[lon,lat]` in decimal degrees.

 If there is no intersection, returns null.
 Otherwise returns `out`.

+Optionally provide an `epsilon` to control tolerance for rounding errors to decide when there is an intersection.

 # install